shaneCoursera/RepData_PeerAssessment1/PA1_template.md

 maxInterval3 <- mydata31[1, "interval"]
 ```

-The 5-minute interval that, on average across all the days in the dataset, contains the maximum number of steps is `r maxInterval3`.
+The 5-minute interval that, on average across all the days in the dataset, contains the maximum number of steps is 835.
-The average number of steps taken during that interval is `r maxSteps3`.
+The average number of steps taken during that interval is 206.1698113.

 ## Imputing missing values
 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce